kaizten/kaizten.github.io/development/vue/style-guide.md

 By separating the responsibilities into separate components, the code is easier to understand, maintain, and test.
 Each component can be tested in isolation, and changes to one component won’t affect the other components.

-**30. Open/Closed Principle (OCP).** Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.
+30. Open/Closed Principle (OCP).
+Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.
 This principle basically states that you should allow users to add new functionalities without changing existing code.
 Suppose you have a component that displays a list of items, and you want to add the ability to sort the items.
 With the Open/Closed Principle in mind, you could extend the component’s behavior without modifying its code by creating a composable that adds the sorting functionality.

 Here is our List.vue component:
 ```javascript